ghgoodreau/python-image-gallery/README.md

+# Note: All credentials in this repository will be invalid, as the account was destroyed after the course.

 # An Amazon EC2-based python image gallery manager

 Deployed via [its ansible counterpart](https://github.com/ghgoodreau/ansible_image_gallery), this load-balanced application is hosted in the AWS cloud via a VPC and RDS instance.